 Stacie is from Southern New Hampshire and now lives in Raleigh with her husband and four children, the youngest of which she delivered with our practice!
 She spends most of her free time watching children’s sporting events, reading, and when she can—relaxing on the beach.

-Amy joined Midwifery at Women’s Health Alliance in December 2016.
+Amy joined Regional Midwifery in 2016.
 After completing her BSN at the University of North Carolina at Wilmington, she worked for seven years as a labor and delivery nurse at Duke University Medical Center.
 Through her experiences as a nurse, she became passionate about women’s healthcare and decided to further her career.
 She attended East Carolina University and graduated with an MS in Midwifery.

 Amy is committed to supporting her patients in informed decision making, and recognizes that each woman’s voice is of utmost importance when it comes to her own health needs and those of her baby.